Chroma-Palette/chroma-palette/README.md

 - [] **Color Trends**: Analyze and display color trends across popular websites or specific industries.

-- [] **API Access**: Provide an API for developers to integrate Chroma Palette 🎨's functionality into their own tools.
+- [] **API Access**: Provide an API for developers to integrate Palettes & Hues 🎨's functionality into their own tools.

 - [x] **Multiple Color Models**: Support RGB, HSL, CMYK, and other color models in addition to HEX.